Ferdinand-Camille Dreyfus: Early life, family and education

-After a classical and commercial education he prepared himself for the École Polytechnique, but on the outbreak of the Franco-Prussian War left his studies to serve as a volunteer.
-In 1873 he became editor of L'Avenir de la Sarthe and served five months in prison for opposing the dictatorship of MacMahon.
+Hana Athenaïs (née Waill) (1818–1892).
+After a classical and commercial education, he prepared himself for the École Polytechnique, but on the outbreak of the Franco-Prussian War left his studies to serve as a volunteer.

+Career

+In 1873, he became editor of L'Avenir de la Sarthe.
+He spent five months in prison for opposing the dictatorship of MacMahon.
 He afterward controlled Le Libéral de la Vendée.
-In 1879, he became chief of the bureau of the financial under-secretary, and later represented the government at the Brussels Exhibition of 1880.
+In 1879, he became chief of the bureau of the financial under-secretary.
+Later, he represented the government at the Brussels Exhibition of 1880.

 Becoming editor of La Lanterne in 1882, he founded two years later Le Matin.
-In December, 1882, he was chosen to represent the Gros-Caillou quarter in the municipal council of Paris, and was reelected in 1884.
+In December 1882, he was chosen to represent the Gros-Caillou quarter in the municipal council of Paris, and was reelected in 1884.
 Dreyfus in this position showed a remarkable aptitude for finance.
 In October, 1885, he was elected deputy by the department of the Seine, and was reelected, for the Twelfth District, in 1889, in opposition to a Boulangist candidate.
 A radical, with wide schemes of reform, Dreyfus sat with the Extreme Left.
 He was appointed a member of the army commission, and also on that of espionage.
-He fought many duels, one with the Marquis de Morès, the anti-Semite.

 His publications include: Une Dictature (Le Mans, 1874); Giboyer à Saint-Pélagie (Paris, 1875); L'Evolution des Mondes et des Sociétés (Paris, 1888); Les Traités de Commerce (Tours, 1879); Le Tunnel du Simplon et les Intérêts Français (Paris, 1879); L'Angleterre, son Gouvernement, ses Institutions (Paris, 1881); La Guerre Nécessaire, Réponse d'un Français à M. de Bismarck (Paris, 1890).
 Dreyfus was also secretary and part founder of La Grande Encyclopédie.
 He was a member of the Légion d'honneur.

+Personal life

+He fought many duels, one with the Marquis de Morès, an anti-Semite.

+He was married twice.
+He married Alice Trèves on October 9, 1876.
+He later married Adèle Porgès (1860–1917) on December 20, 1881, and they had two sons: Jacques (1884–1943) and Charles (1888–1942).